-NEMETHY: The Dawn of a New Era: More expensive Energy and Wages?
+NEMETHY: The dawn of a new era: more expensive energy and wages?

 · A dramatic diminution in capital expenditure (e.g. drilling) for oil and gas companies, caused by societal expectations that we need to progress in a “greener” direction.
 Politicians and philanthropic organisations, for better or for worse, have put huge pressure on industry, resulting in cancellation or rollback of pipelines, drilling, etc. Oil and gas companies also risk being left with “stranded” assets if the switch to alternative energies were to be successful, which increases the risk of new capital expenditures.

-· Mistaken Government policies (e.g. shuttering nuclear reactors in a number of countries) and poor planning (assuming alternative energy could supply adequate base load) have been a part of the problem.
-The US Government has been haranguing European Governments for many years about the risk of dependency on Russian hydrocarbons.
+· Mistaken government policies (e.g. shuttering nuclear reactors in a number of countries) and poor planning (assuming alternative energy could supply adequate base load) have been a part of the problem.
+The US government had been haranguing European governments for many years about the risk of dependency on Russian hydrocarbons.
 The Europeans turned a deaf ear.

 · The transition to alternative energies is taking longer, and is much more expensive, than most policy makers assumed.
 We do not have enough minerals (copper, nickel, cadmium, etc.) to switch the auto industry to all vehicles in the coming decade or two.

 Grossly oversimplifying, we have fallen between two stools.
 Don’t let the temporary and minor fall in oil prices fool you.
 While I am sympathetic to environmental considerations, we have neglected tried and proven fossil fuel supplies while under-estimating the cost and time needed to transition to alternative fuels.
-Once again, the good news is that this may only be a temporary (5-10) year phenomenon, provided that the policy errors are reversed, and proper planning is undertaken.
+Once again, the good news is that this may only be a temporary (5- to 10-year) phenomenon, provided that the policy errors are reversed, and proper planning is undertaken.

 (b) The trend to higher wages

 There is a vast demographic trend afoot in virtually all the world except part of Africa: the number of (highly productive) baby boomers leaving the labour market exceeds the number of (relatively inexperienced, less productive) young workers coming into the market by a very wide margin.
-At a time when the objective is “reshoring”—bringing the production of at least strategic products home—we are likely to see demand for labour increase while supply decreases, causing wages to rise.
+At a time, when the objective is “reshoring” – bringing the production of at least strategic products home – we are likely to see demand for labour increase while supply decreases, causing wages to rise.
 (See my last two articles on the subject of demographic trends).

 Some implications for the future